 Feeling of Lost Privacy

 Technically, there are no legal violations to proper staff monitoring.
 Despite knowing this, employees may deem it unfair that they are under surveillance.
 It is only natural for them to desire to have more flexibility and freedom in the workplace.
 The workaround here is to ensure them that you will keep their data secure and private.
 If your legal team permits put it in paper.
 Let them have some form of assurance that you will always follow ethical guidelines in monitoring their productivity and activities in the workplace.

 The high stress levels, low morale, and distrust caused by improper employee monitoring implementation can lead to a higher turnover in a company.
 Keep in mind that replacing workers can be time-consuming, costly, and inefficient for your operations.
 As such, it is crucial that you find the right tool or system that will help you implement staff monitoring ethically and reasonably.

 Now, you might ask, “Is it possible to enjoy all the benefits of employee monitoring without any of its downsides?”
 Well, the great news is it is possible.
 As we’ve mentioned, all you need to do is develop a foolproof system.
 Of course, the best way to do this is by using the right staff activity app.

 What Are the Most Common Employee Monitoring Practices?

-Monitoring employees in the workplace has been an accepted practice in the last century.
-So, various surveillance methods are available at any manager’s disposal.
-Here are some of the most common methods that employers use to keep track of their staff members’ performance and office activities:
+Monitoring staff members in the workplace has been an accepted practice in the last century.
+So, various employee surveillance methods are available at any manager’s disposal.
+Here are some of the most common ways that employers use to keep track of their staff members’ performance and office activities:

 Web Activity Monitoring